 Emergency contraception decreases the chance of pregnancy after one act of unprotected intercourse, including when the act occurs near the time the egg is released (ovulation)—when conception is most likely.
 Overall, the chance of pregnancy is about 5% after one act of unprotected sex, but closer to ovulation, it is about 20 to 30%.
 The sooner emergency contraception is used, the more likely it is to be effective.

-Insertion of a copper IUD: To be effective, the IUD must be inserted within 5 days of unprotected sex or within 7 days of release of an egg (ovulation).
+Insertion of a copper IUD: To be effective, the IUD must be inserted within 5 days of unprotected sex or, if the time of ovulation can be estimated, within 5 days of ovulation (release of an egg from the ovary).
 The chance of pregnancy after insertion of the IUD is 0.1%—the same as it is when the IUD is used for regular birth control.
 Also, after its insertion, the IUD can be left in place to provide continued contraception for up to 10 years.
 The effectiveness of a copper IUD as emergency contraception is not affected by weight.
 Thus, in obese women who strongly desire to avoid pregnancy, the copper IUD is the preferred method for emergency contraception.

-Levonorgestrel: Levonorgestrel is most commonly used.
+Levonorgestrel taken by mouth: Levonorgestrel is most commonly used.
 It is a progestin often taken in lower doses for contraception.
-Levonorgestrel is taken by mouth.
 Women may take a dose, followed by another dose 12 hours later.
 Or they may take one higher dose.
 The chance of pregnancy is about 2 to 3%.
 However, levonorgestrel emergency contraception may be less effective in women who are obese.
 The dose is more effective the sooner it is taken.
 It must be taken within 5 days (120 hours) after unprotected intercourse (although it is less effective if taken after 3 days).
-These tablets are available over-the-counter without restriction for women of all ages who have had unprotected intercourse.
+In the United States, these tablets are available over-the-counter without restriction for women of all ages who have had unprotected intercourse.
+A hormonal contraceptive may be started at the same time.
+A backup method (such as a condom) is recommended for 7 days after starting to use the hormonal contraceptive.